jaxgoodlabs/patrick-campbell-portfolio/Concepts-and-Prototypes/portal.md

 <details>
   <summary>Click to expand</summary>

-GoodLabs is a hub for commons-based peer production1 providing creators and contributors with a community, personalized online workspaces, and data-driven insights to help them better understand and improve upon their operations.
+GoodLabs is a hub for commons-based peer production providing creators and contributors with a community, personalized online workspaces, and data-driven insights to help them better understand and improve upon their operations.

+This project is open source.
+Click [here](https://www.sensorica.co/communities/goodlabs) to join and start contributing to the project.

 [Return to top](#jump-to-section)